 I did attend presentations.
 And sometimes I think, oh, man, there's just so much to read on the slide.
-I wish I could see everything, but the presenters and seeing everything and, you know, using that as the guidelines of the guidelines for the things that I have, even in the article as well, that's the biggest mistake just too much text on, it just happens Oh, it's amazing.
-If you, you know, I read your stuff, and I and I've seen some of your presentations.
-But just to be honest, if you go on YouTube, and you say like top three tips for making a good presentation, number one, too much text on a slide.
+I wish I could see everything, but the presenters isn't saying everything and, you know, using that as the guidelines of the guidelines for the things that I have, even in the article as well.

 It's why I always say it's important for presenters to remember that the presenter is really the main person that the audience member came to hear from, or to understand me, you know, to understand what is happening with this particular people, I find that the presenters are sometimes so wrapped up in wanting to get the audience all of this information or even just not knowing where to start off with making the slides.
 That is a copy and paste that happening.
 That happens.
 And so the from the presenters perspective, the presentation becomes presenter centered, as opposed to audience-centered, it's not digestible for the audience